-Amy has recently managed a large and complex round planning and route optimisation project for South Lakeland District Council to support the roll out of their new recycling waste collection service.
+Amy managed a large and complex round planning and route optimisation project for South Lakeland District Council to support the roll out of their new recycling waste collection service.
 This included coordinating large amounts of data and supporting the council in developing a roll out strategy and implementation plan.
 In addition, she has managed a number of Eunomia’s recent collection options appraisals including for Newcastle-under-Lyme and Carlisle City Council.

-For private sector clients, Amy has recently delivered work for Aster Property to identify efficiencies in waste management across the company.
+For private sector clients, Amy has delivered work for Aster Property to identify efficiencies in waste management across the company.
 She has also managed and played a key part of the delivery team for Eunomia’s recent work for Shanks to identify potential SRF markets and has managed market analysis and strategy development for an Italian company looking to enter the UK waste industry.

 Before joining Eunomia in 2012, Amy worked for Waverley Borough Council as a Management Trainee as part of the National Graduate Development Programme, where she managed the roll out of new waste containers as part of the council’s new service.
 She also managed the council’s procurement for its bailiff services, undertook a service efficiency review of the council’s planning department and managed Waverley’s apprenticeship programme.